DustinScharf/AutoLoLClient/README.md

 _Get a drink and come back to a starting game!_

 - **Only wait for accept** _(experimental)_
-Will ony wait for accept and then type the message and pick the champion
+Will ony wait for accept and then types your specified message and picks the champion
 _Useful for multiple player lobby or other game modes_

 <hr>